Sorbonne University – Paris IAS research Chair on “Major Societal Changes”.

 The researcher may receive financial support for her/his work and scientific activities.
 This includes the organization of events (colloquia, seminars, lectures, etc.), doctoral training, intersectoral workshop and short term invitations of researchers to the IAS.
 Help for the translation and publication of their research texts can also be proposed.

-The Paris IAS and its partner institutions have signed agreements enabling the researcher to enjoy special access and borrowing privileges in the main Paris university-based research libraries.
+The Paris IAS and its partner institutions have signed agreements to enable the researcher to enjoy special access and borrowing privileges in the main Paris university-based research libraries.
 In addition, s/he can have most books and documents delivered directly from the libraries to the institute.

 About the Paris IAS: https://www.paris-iea.fr